Boy Scout comforts dying driver after train derailment

 Eli was traveling with his Wisconsin Boy Scout troop Monday afternoon when the fatal train wreck happened in rural Missouri, causing at least seven rail cars to tumble off the tracks and land on their sides.
 At least three people were killed and dozens of others were injured.

-Dan Skrypczak, Eli’s father and the Appleton Troop 73 Scoutmaster, sat down with “Morning in America” to share what Eli had witnessed.
-Skrypczak, who was not traveling with the troop, said that Eli and his friends managed to get out of the train quickly and rushed to help others.
+Dan Skrypczak, Eli’s father and the Appleton Troop 73 Scoutmaster, was not traveling with the troop, but said that Eli and his friends managed to get out of the train quickly and rushed to help others.

 “Eli and another boy ran towards the front of the train, to try to determine if anybody was hurting in the vehicle.
 Eli found the driver and immediately started to render aid and comfort.
 There wasn’t a lot he could do.
 I know Eli felt horrible,” Skrypczak said.